spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 | **First Release** | 21 Aug 2018       |
 | **Demo**          | [pack][pack-demo] |

 Buildpacks are like the guy friends your crush keeps telling you not to worry about.
-Buildpack can build images without dockerfiles, it uses auto-detection instead.
-It tests groups of buildpacks against your source code and the first group that fits your source code will become the selected set of buildpacks.
-Criteria is specific to each buildpack – for instance, an NPM buildpack looks for a package.json, and a Go buildpack looks for Go source files, etc.
+Buildpack can build images without a Dockerfile.
+It uses auto-detection instead.
+It tests groups of buildpacks against your source code, and the first group that fits your source code will become the selected set of buildpacks.
+Criteria are specific to each buildpack – for instance, an NPM buildpack looks for a package.json, and a Go buildpack looks for Go source files, etc.

 ### ko